trader-xyz/nft-swap-sdk/README.md

 // The taker approves the trade transaction and it will be submitted on the blockchain for settlement.
 // Once the transaction is confirmed, the trade will be settled and cannot be reversed. const fillTx = await nftSwapSdk.fillSignedOrder(signedOrder);
-const fillTxReceipt = await await nftSwapSdk.awaitTransactionHash(fillTx);
+const fillTxReceipt = await nftSwapSdk.awaitTransactionHash(fillTx);
 console.log(`🎉 🥳 Order filled.
 TxHash: ${fillTxReceipt.transactionHash}`);
 ```

-### Example 2: Kitchen Sink -- Bundle <> Bundle swap
+### Example 2: Swap bundles -- Bundle of mixed ERC721s and ERC20 <> Bundle of ERC20s

 Here we show an example of what the swap library is capable of.
 We can even swap arbitrary ERC tokens in bundles.
+We call it a bundle when we have more than one item that a party will swap.
+Bundles can have different ERC types within the same bundle.

 In other words, we can swap `[ERC721, ERC1155, ERC20] <> [ERC721, ERC1155, ERC20]`.
 There's really no limit to what we can swap.